nextcloud/documentation/developer_manual/core/theming.rst

 * You can look up sizing in most cases via the file properties inside your file-manager
 * Create an own picture/logo with the same size then

-The (main) pictures, that can be found inside ownCloud standard theming are the following:
+The (main) pictures, that can be found inside Nextcloud standard theming are the following:

 * The logo at the login-page above the credentials-box: 	        …/owncloud/themes/default/core/img/logo.svg
 * The logo, that's always in the left upper corner after login:   …/owncloud/themes/default/core/img/logo-wide.svg